mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 ## Deep Learning

-Deep learning models are generally understood to have many more hidden layers than than simple multi-layer perceptron neural networks and often comprise multiple simple models combined together in series or in parallel.
+Deep Learning models are generally understood to have many more hidden layers than than simple multi-layer perceptron neural networks and often comprise multiple simple models combined together in series or in parallel.
 Complex architectures can be iteratively developed by manually adjusting the size of model components, changing the components, etc. Alternatively, model architecture search can be automated.
 At Capital One, I used Google's
 [AdaNet project](https://github.com/tensorflow/adanet) that efficiently searches for effective model architectures inside a single TensorFlow session.

 The material in this chapter is intended to serve two purposes:

-- If you are already familiar with deep learning and TensorFlow then the examples here will serve to show you how to call the TensorFlow APIs from Hy.
+- If you are already familiar with Deep Learning and TensorFlow then the examples here will serve to show you how to call the TensorFlow APIs from Hy.
-- If you have little or no exposure with deep learning then the short Hy language examples will provide you with concise code to experiment and you can then decide to study further.
+- If you have little or no exposure with Deep Learning then the short Hy language examples will provide you with concise code to experiment and you can then decide to study further.

-I recommend two online deep learning course sequences.
+I recommend two online Deep Learning course sequences.
 For no cost, Jeremy Howard provides lessons at [fast.ai](https://fast.ai) that are very good and the later classes use PyTorch which is a framework that is similar to TensorFlow.
 For a modest cost Andrew Ng provides classes at [deeplearning.ai](https://www.deeplearning.ai/) that use TensorFlow.
 I have been working in the field of machine learning since the 1980s, but I still take Andrew's online classes to stay up to date.
 In the last eight years I have taken his Stanford University machine learning class twice and also his complete course sequence using TensorFlow.
 I have also worked through much of Jeremy's material.
 I recommend both course sequences without reservation.

 ## Using Keras and TensorFlow to Model The Wisconsin Cancer Data Set